- Department Overview

 EV-203: Science of Winemaking I, Credits = 3

 This is an advanced enology course open only to students enrolled in the Enology and Viticulture program.
 Topics include winemaking principles such as fruit selection, pre-harvest analyses, fruit processing, juice additions, alcoholic and malo-lactic fermentations, as well as winery hygiene and safety.
 Prerequisites: Instructor permission.
-Must be at least 21 years old, and successful completion of AGPR 120 or CHEM& 110, MATH 074C, and EV 102.
+Successful completion of AGPR 120 or CHEM& 110, MATH 074C, and EV 102.

 EV-204: Science of Winemaking II, Credits = 5

 Emphasizes the chemistry of winemaking, wine analysis and quality control.
 Students will learn wine composition, wine analytical techniques, and the relevance of these analyses to winemaking decisions.
 Students will also gain knowledge of wine filtration and post-fermentation wine stewardship.
-Prerequisites: At least 21 years old, successful completion of EV 203.
+Prerequisites: Successful completion of EV 203.

 EV-205: Science of Winemaking III, Credits = 5

 Focus on stabilization and clarification of both white and red wines on the way to bottling.
 It will include both heat and cold stability as well as filtration and fining techniques of wine.
 The culmination of the course will be when wines which students started in EV 107 are blended, filtered, fined and bottled.
 Excursions to other wineries as well as guest speakers are included.
-Prerequisites: At least 21 years old and successful completion of EV 204.
+Prerequisites: Successful completion of EV 204.

 EV-231: Pesticide Licensing for Viticulture, Credits = 1